epointal/lf-hiker/readme.md

 ![Lf Hikder Admin](http://elisabeth.pointal.org/lf-hiker/wp-content/uploads/2017/04/config-lfh-3.png)

 ## Changelog
+### 1.2
+ * Add foot for elevation unit
+ * issue for popup when click for a marker from list of elements

 ### 1.1
  * Add picture for about page in back office
- * Add miles distance unit for profile elevation
+ * Add milles distance unit for profile elevation
  * issue when shortcode [lfh-map ] without attributes

 ### 1.0.4